albifhrzq/albifhrzq/README.md

 I'm Muhammad Albi Fahrizqi, a student at a vocational high school majoring in **Information Technology (IT)**.
 I'm passionate about technology and enjoy learning, creating, and exploring new possibilities in the tech world.
 Here's a little about me:

 ## 🔭 What I Do
-- Studying and practicing web development, programming,AI, and AR/VR technology.
+- Studying and practicing web development, programming, AI, and AR/VR technology.
 - Working on school projects and building skills for real-world applications.

 ## 💡 Skills